francoisjehl/teaching/paris8/module1/module1-exercises.md

 # Module 1

-# Exercise 1: How Postgres stores pages
+# Exercise 1: PosgtreSQL Pages

-1. Create a database
+1. Connect to your instance with **pgadmin** and create a database
 2. Create a table containing only one `VARCHAR` column, insert `'Hello World!'` in this table.
     - 💡 do not forget to `CHECKPOINT`!
 3. Query the `pg_database` table to find the OID (Object Identifier) of your database